fry-guy/piboy-keymaps/README.md

 To pass a selected item between two characters, click the button that corresponds to the target character without releasing the right trigger.
 To go straight to the inventory of the character who received the item, briefly hold the button after the item transfers.

-Optional: Holding the select button will activate a second, optional control scheme for navigating the inventory.
+<i>Optional: Holding the select button will activate a second, optional control scheme for navigating the inventory.
 The following commands require that you to continue to hold the select button:

 To move across characters, click the left or right triggers.
 To navigate the inventory, click the y (up) and b (down) buttons.
 To page up and down, click the z button.
 (Click to page down or briefly hold to page up.)
 To clear a selection, click the c button.*** To equip or unequip an item, use the a button.
 (Click to equip or briefly hold to unequip).
 To use or discard an item, use the x button.
 (Click to use or briefly hold to discard.)
 To exit the inventory, briefly hold the start button.
 To re-open the inventory screen from the character sheet, click the start button.

-Tip: Swapping between holding the select button (for swapping characters) and right trigger (for navigating inventory and equipping or removing items) and will allow you to manage inventories across multiple characters with maximum efficiency.
+Tip: Swapping between holding the select button (for swapping characters) and right trigger (for navigating inventory and equipping or removing items) and will allow you to manage inventories across multiple characters with maximum efficiency.</i>

 <b>Spell sheets</b>